mrversatilesha/CodeClauseInternship_Customer_Lifetime_Value_Prediction/README.md

 # CodeClauseInternship_Customer_Lifetime_Value_Prediction

+We can predict the value of customers to a company by evaluating its various factors and then training a regression model to evaluate the value.
+The higher the value, the more valuable the customer is.
+There are various factors we are considering here to predict the value :

-# The factors on which we can predict the customer value  :
+### The factors on which we can predict the customer value  :
--gender: Can provide demographic insights that affect purchasing behavior.
+-gender: Can provide demographic insights that affect purchasing behaviour.

 -area: Geographic location impacts economic factors and customer preferences.

--qualification: Reflects education level which can correlate with income and spending behavior.
+-qualification: Reflects education level which can correlate with income and spending behaviour.

 -marital_status: Affects spending habits and insurance needs.

--vintage: Indicates customer loyalty and long-term engagement.

 -claim_amount: Reflects the extent of engagement and potential value.